tintamarre/tintamarre.github.io/src/blog/posts/2025/data_platform_in_fwb_02_lower_barrier.md

 ## 📖 Level up the data literacy

-As stated in the introduction, in our organisation very few people are trained in data management and programmation.
+As stated in the introduction, in our organisation very few people are trained in data management and programming.
 To overcome this challenge, we communicate a lot about our data platform, we train our users, and we provide them with the necessary tools to understand and use the data platform.

 ### Communicate about the data platform

-Like show in this image below, we try to use simple yet powerful images to explain the data platform and its components.
-This helps a lot our stakeholders to understand the data platform, and more importantly, the benefits it brings to the organization.
+As shown in the image below, we try to use simple yet powerful images to explain the data platform and its components.
+This helps our stakeholders understand the data platform, and more importantly, the benefits it brings to the organization.

 <ImageCenter src="https://i.imgur.com/bEy2kU2.png" alt="" width="800" />

 ### Train the users

 We also provide training sessions to our users to help them understand the data platform and how to use it.
-These training sessions are tailored to the level of technical expertise of the users, and cover topics such as: SQL, Python, Git, Docker, Lakehouse, Data modeling, Data visualisation, etc.
+These training sessions are tailored to the level of technical expertise of the users and cover topics such as SQL, Python, Git, Docker, Lakehouse, Data modeling, Data visualization, etc.

 <ImageCenter src="https://i.imgur.com/GtduQZ6.png" alt="" width="400" />